Our congregation come from varied Christian backgrounds or none at all.

 This diversity influences the character of the church, without affecting our Baptist principles.

-August's Loose Offerings will go to the Shepherd Society
+September's Loose Offerings will go to Bristol Baptist College

 The central point of our life together is our Sunday gathering.
 During lockdown, we have been sharing a 'virtual zoom' service every Sunday.

 Please click on the links below to view the services during September:

 Please note that the Church is now closed until futher notice